Settlement · Glyphosate · NHL Cancer HOT

 This is not the first attempt to resolve Roundup litigation through a class settlement.
 In 2020, Bayer announced a $10.9 billion settlement to resolve approximately 125,000 existing claims.
 That settlement was largely successful for pending cases, but a separate $2 billion fund for future claims was rejected by federal Judge Vince Chhabria in the Northern District of California MDL in 2021.

-This new $7.25 billion settlement addresses the gap left by that rejection.
+This $7.25 billion settlement addresses the gap left by that rejection.
 It includes both current claimants and a structured program for future claimants who have not yet been diagnosed.
 The settlement was negotiated over approximately 18 months with the assistance of a mediator, according to court documents.
+In addition, Bayer has separately resolved approximately $3 billion in individual cases, including the resolution of the $2.1 billion Georgia verdict.

 Can I file a Roundup settlement claim right now?

 Not yet.
-The court has not granted preliminary approval.
-Once approved, claim forms and registration procedures will be available through the official settlement website at WeedKillerClass.com.
+Preliminary approval was granted on March 4, 2026, but registration and claims open only after final approval, with a hearing set for July 9, 2026.
+Claim forms and registration procedures will be available through the official settlement website at WeedKillerClass.com.

 I used Roundup at home but was never diagnosed with cancer.
 Am I still part of the settlement?